GunturWibawa/SpotifyPopularityProbe/README.md

 - Spotify and other streaming platforms can use the findings to refine their algorithms and improve the user experience.
 - Music enthusiasts and researchers can better understand the dynamics of music popularity in the digital age.

+# **Findings**

+- **Followers Count**: As expected, the number of followers an artist has is a primary determinant of their popularity.
+However, after log transformation, the relationship is more linear, indicating diminishing returns in popularity as followers increase.
+- **Track Metrics**: Average track popularity plays a significant role in determining an artist's overall popularity.
+- **Engagement**: The popularity-to-follower ratio indicates that artists with fewer followers but higher engagement (ratio) can still achieve significant popularity.
+- **Consistency**: Variability in track popularity suggests that artists with consistent track performances tend to have higher overall popularity.

+This project offers a comprehensive view of factors influencing an artist's popularity on Spotify, providing insights that could be valuable for artists, music producers, and even Spotify in curating and promoting content.

+# **Recommendations based on Findings**

 Based on my comprehensive analysis, here are some actionable insights and recommendations for various stakeholders:

 1. **For Artists**: